evemontalvao/digital-bank-savings-api/README.md

 # Digital Bank Savings API

-This is the NuConta Savings' API.
+This is the Digital Bank Savings' API.
 I chose to use serverless because of it's simplicity and cost.

 ## Instruction to run server locally